IceHe/lib/mac/initialize.md

 ## Network Proxy

-> If you cannot download the required softwares,
-> you'd better configure the network proxy at first.
+FIRST of all, you'd better configure the network proxy for stable and faster Internet connections.

 1. Get the proxy service

-    Service options :
+    How to :

-    - A. **Buy** ( recommended )
+    - A. **BUY** / RENT (recommended)
-    - B. Build your own
+    - B. Build it yourself

-    _Because the valid methods often change,_
-    _recommend to search them on the Internet._

 1. Get the configurations from the proxy service

-    Configuration options :
+    How to :

-    - A. **Subscription URL** ( recommended )
+    - A. **Subscription URL** (recommended)
     - B. Configuration file
     - C. Server URLs
     - D. QR codes